Azure/communication-ui-library-ios/scripts/README.md

     - ```python3 main-repo-updater.py -c <COMPOSITE> -v <NEW_VERSION>``` or
     - ```python3 main-repo-updater.py --composite <COMPOSITE> --version <NEW_VERSION>``` in your terminal
     - where ```<NEW_VERSION>``` should be the upcoming release version and `<COMPOSITE>` should be the type of composite with options of `calling` and `chat` (case insensitive).
+     - the order of input arguments does not matter.
 4. done!